Compliance Schedules and BWOFs

 A Form 12 (BWOF) and Form 12A (Certificate of Compliance with inspection, maintenance and reporting procedures) needs to be supplied to the QLDC Building Services department.
 These forms can be provided to the Building Owner by the Independent Qualified Person (IQP) that they have engaged to undertake the inspection.

-Once satisfied that all specified systems have been maintained, two copies of the Building Warrant of Fitness need to be signed by the building owner or agent.
-One copy needs to be displayed in the building and the other should be sent to is sent to QLDC to be held on the property files.
-This information can be sent to buildingWOF@qldc.govt.nz
+Once the owner is satisfied that all Specified Systems have been maintained, two copies of the Building Warrant of Fitness need to be signed by the building owner or agent:

 For further MBIE guidance on the BWOF process please click here.